Scifabric/docs.pybossa.com/docs/nginx.md

 sudo service supervisor start
 ```

-To verify install you can list all redis processes and you should see a
-redis-server at port 6379 and redis-sentinel at port 26379:
+To verify the installation,  you can list all redis processes, and you should see a *redis-server* at port 6379 and *redis-sentinel* at port 26379:

 ``` bash
 ps aux | grep redis
 ```

-This two services will no run whenever the server is running (even after
+These two services will now run whenever the server is running (even after reboot).
-reboot).

-## Configure RQ-Scheduler and -Worker to run with supervisord
+## Configure RQ-Scheduler and RQ-Worker to run with supervisord

-You need to adjust the paths and user account in this two config files
-according to your installation!
+You need to adjust the paths and user account in this two config files according to your installation.
 Then copy them to supervisor (do not
 forget to edit them):

 ``` bash